 Just thinking out loud here, but High Camp would make a great destination for a woman’s reunion or retreat (snowshoeing adventure skills, anyone)?
 If you sign up for the monthly newsletter, you can see what they’ve got booked.
 I’ve heard wonderful stories of High Camp weddings, too.

 And it’s not just a destination for winter snowshoeing adventures.
 I’ve spent a few gloriously warm and sunny September days in the hills above camp, roaming from lake to mountain top to meadow until I thought I would burst with happiness.

-I’ll let High Country Adventures give you the logistics of transporting yourself up to High Camp for a snowshoeing adventure, although it’s really straightforward: via email, select a convenient pickup time in a parking lot off U.S.2 at a point between Stevens Pass and Leavenworth, spend twenty minutes in a Suburban up to mid-mountain, then half an hour or so on a snowmobile - we’re talking well-coordinated timing to get you and your gear up to camp.
+High Country Adventures will give you the logistics of transporting yourself up to High Camp for a snowshoeing adventure, although it’s really straightforward: via email, select a convenient pickup time in a parking lot off U.S.2 at a point between Stevens Pass and Leavenworth, spend twenty minutes in a Suburban up to mid-mountain, then half an hour or so on a snowmobile - we’re talking well-coordinated timing to get you and your gear up to camp.

 So who besides me deserves an anniversary trip to High Camp?

 Families with kids